 There's also Shub Niggurath appearing as a rare encounter.
 Strangely, it's not too hostile, and will instead render you insane, then summon loads and LOADS of much more dangerous creatures like adamantium golems before teleporting away.
 And yes, a properly built martial artist CAN punch it to death before it does either of these.
 (Think Final FantasyBlack Belt).
 Beware of being trapped in a corner by it, however.
 If there's little room to maneuver it, er...kinda...tentacle rapes you, I guess.

 As of Version 1.16, there's a high level dungeon called The Void which requires you to defeat several void masters in order to proceed further into the void.
-The last void master turns out to be the @ symbol, a.k.a the player character from Nethack
+The last void master turns out to be the @ symbol, a.k.a the default player character symbol used in many ASCII-based roguelikes, like Nethack

 The sprite for the leather hat is identical to the sprite used for the elven leather helm in the tilesets of Dungeon Crawl and 32x32 NetHack.